paul-wolf/djaq/README.rst

 Djaq sits on top of the Django ORM.
-It can happily be used alongside QuerySets and sometimes calling a Djaq query even locally might be preferable to constructing a Queryset, although Djaq is not a direct replacement for QuerySets.
+It can happily be used alongside QuerySets and sometimes calling a Djaq query even locally might be preferable to constructing a Queryset.
 You can even combine Djaq queries and Querysets.

 Features you might appreciate: